Maarja Jakobson: Career

 In 2012, she appeared in the Petri Kotwica directed Finnish-language joint Estonian-Finnish coproduction Rat King as a German language teacher for Allfilm and Making Movies Oy.
 In 2013, she appeared as Loviisa Maidla in the René Vilbre directed family-adventure film Väikelinna detektiivid ja valge daami saladus.
 The following year, she appeared as Karmen in the Andres Maimik and Katrin Maimik directed romantic drama Kirsitubakas.

 In 2016, she appeared as Juta in the René Vilbre directed Taska Film comedy Klassikokkutulek opposite actors Mait Malmsten, Genka, and Ago Anderson.
 The film proved to be extremely commercially successful in Estonian theatres and Jakobson reprised her role for the 2018 sequel Klassikokkutulek 2: Pulmad ja matused, and the third installment Klassikokkutulek 3: Ristiisad in 2019.

 In 2018, Jakobson had prominent roles in two films: as Aunt Liilia in the Moonika Siimets directed historical drama Seltsimees laps, and as the titular character's mother in the Estonian-Icelandic crime-drama Mihkel, directed by Ari Alexander Ergis Magnússon.
 In 2023, she had a starring role as Laine in the Ergo Kuld directed comedy film Suvitajad.

+In 2024, she began appearing in the role of Anu in the Ergo Kuld directed TV3 drama Valetamisklubi.
+She also starred in Marko Raat's romantic drama film 8 Views of Lake Biwa as Jänesesilm, and has a minor role in Miguel Llansó's science fiction thriller film Infinite Summer.

 Apart from her decades-long role on Õnne 13, Jakobson has also had prominent roles as Annette on the Kanal 2 mystery-drama television series Nukumaja in 2017, and as Monika on the ten-part ETV drama series Miks mitte?!
 In 2021, she appeared as Liivia Kurm in the Priit Pius directed television drama Süü.